A General Framework for the Practical Disintegration of PAC-Bayesian Bounds: Abstract

 \section{Abstract}

-PAC-Bayesian bounds are known to be tight and informative when studying the generalization ability of randomized classifiers.
-However, when applied to some family of deterministic models such as neural networks, they require a loose and costly derandomization step.
+{PAC-Bayesian bounds are known to be tight and informative when studying the generalization ability of randomized classifiers.
+However, they require a loose and costly derandomization step when applied to some families of deterministic models such as neural networks.
 As an alternative to this step, we introduce new PAC-Bayesian generalization bounds that have the originality to provide \textit{disintegrated} bounds, {\it i.e.}, they give guarantees over one \textit{single} hypothesis instead of the usual {\it averaged} analysis.
 Our bounds are easily optimizable and can be used to design learning algorithms.
-We illustrate the interest of our result on neural networks and show a significant practical improvement over the state-of-the-art framework.
+We illustrate this behavior on neural networks, and we show a significant practical improvement over the state-of-the-art framework.}